Chicago Cop Wore Punisher Skull On Uniform During 2019 Incident

 In addition, Laksanaprom is also seen on several other officers’ body camera videos with his badge number covered by a black strip.
 The badge number is often the only way an officer can be identified by a civilian who wants to make a complaint, and officers have often been accused of covering theirs to avoid accountability.
 During the protests last summer, Mayor Lori Lightfoot promised to fire officers who did so.

-CPD Officer Jesada Laksanaprom is seen with his badge number covered and a Punisher skull sewn into his uniform during a December 2019 incident.MORE NEWS: Fears That Oak Park Apartment Could Collapse Leave Panicked Residents Scrambling To Evacuate
+CPD Officer Jesada Laksanaprom is seen with his badge number covered and a Punisher skull sewn into his uniform during a December 2019 incident.MORE NEWS: Kyle Rittenhouse Takes The Stand In His Own Defense At Trial In Kenosha Shootings; ‘I Didn't Do Anything Wrong.
+I Defended Myself.’

 Laksanaprom joined the force in March 2009 and has been involved in at least six disciplinary cases, according to records from the Invisible Institute and data reviewed by CBS 2.
 He was only disciplined in one of those cases: a 2015 incident in which an officer’s gun accidentally discharged during a traffic stop.
 He was suspended for five days.